Owlmetry

 compressionEnabled: true,

-networkTrackingEnabled: false // disable if you don't want HTTP request tracking
+networkTrackingEnabled: false, // disable if you don't want HTTP request tracking

 )